Whipped Brown Sugar Buttercream Frosting recipe is a light brown sugar whipped frosting that’s made without powdered sugar!

 I love the whipped buttercream frostings because they are so light and creamy without being heavy or greasy.

 They’re also pretty fantastic because you make the frosting without powdered sugar, so they’re perfect for those times when you don’t have any on-hand.

-I’ve been thinking about making a brown sugar version for a while because some cakes pair so well with the caramel-y tones in brown sugar, and I have a cake recipe to go with this frosting that I’ll be posting on Thursday.
+I’ve been thinking about making a brown sugar version for a while because some cakes pair so well with the caramel-y tones in brown sugar.

 Anyway, this whipped brown sugar buttercream frosting doesn’t disappoint.
 It is incredibly light and super creamy.